hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 an attacker with less energy would have to spend months of time on the attack, giving the victim ample time to detect it.
-The countermeasures the blockchain employs to deter eclipse attacks are beyond the scope of this document, but it is worth pointing out that Blockstack's DID method benefits from them since they also help ensure that DID creation, updates and deletions get processed in a timely manner.
+The countermeasures the blockchain employs to deter eclipse attacks are beyond the scope of this document, but it is worth pointing out that Stacks' DID method benefits from them since they also help ensure that DID creation, updates and deletions get processed in a timely manner.

-## 4.2 Blockstack Peer Network Attacks
+## 4.2 Stacks Peer Network Attacks

-Because Blockstack stores each DID's DDO's URL in its own peer network outside of its underlying blockchain, it is possible to eclipse Blockstack nodes and prevent them from seeing both off-chain DID operations and updates to on-chain DIDs.
-In an effort to make this as difficult as possible, the Blockstack peer network implements an unstructured overlay network -- nodes select a random sample of the peer graph as their neighbors.
-Moreover, Blockstack nodes strive to fetch a full replica of all zone files, and pull zone files from their neighbors in rarest-first order to prevent zone files from getting lost while they are propagating.
+Because Stacks stores each DID's DDO's URL in its own peer network outside of its underlying blockchain, it is possible to eclipse Stacks nodes and prevent them from seeing both off-chain DID operations and updates to on-chain DIDs.
+In an effort to make this as difficult as possible, the Stacks peer network implements an unstructured overlay network -- nodes select a random sample of the peer graph as their neighbors.
+Moreover, Stacks nodes strive to fetch a full replica of all zone files, and pull zone files from their neighbors in rarest-first order to prevent zone files from getting lost while they are propagating.
 This makes eclipsing a node maximally difficult -- an attacker would need to disrupt all of a the victim node's neighbor links.

-In addition to this protocol-level countermeasure, a user has the option of uploading zone files manually to their preferred Blockstack nodes.
-If vigilant users have access to a replica of the zone files, they can re-seed Blockstack nodes that do not have them.
+In addition to this protocol-level countermeasure, a user has the option of uploading zone files manually to their preferred Stacks nodes.
+If vigilant users have access to a replica of the zone files, they can re-seed Stacks nodes that do not have them.

 ## 4.3 Stale Data and Replay Attacks